Team Manager Information

 Changes to your team: If any player decides they no longer wish to continue playing in your team, please contact the President (firstname.lastname@example.org).

-Club Boardman Duty: The Club must provide 2 people per hour to do duty at Boardman Stadium Sunbury approximately twice per season.
-If your team plays at Boardman that day it will be your responsibility to find two volunteers in your team to do this duty.
-Closer to the Duty date you will be contacted by the club to nominate your volunteers.
-(Details relating to Boardman duty are in the General Info tab on the Club’s website).
+Club Boardman Duty: The Club must provide 2 people per hour to do duty at Boardman Stadium Sunbury approximately twice per season (Details relating to Boardman duty are in the General Info tab on the Club’s website).

 Equipment: If you notice that the equipment cages are lacking any equipment, are not being looked after, equipment damaged etc please contact the Equipment Officer (email@example.com).